evgenyneu/SigmaSwiftStatistics/README.md

  * Returns nil when the array is empty.
  * Returns the mean of the two middle values if there is an even number of items in the array.
+ * Same as MEDIAN in Microsoft Excel and Google Docs Sheets.

 ```Swift
 Statistics.median([1, 12, 19.5, 3, -5])